 Intellectual property is information and original expression that derives its intrinsic value from creative ideas and has commercial value.
 Ownership is subject to international, federal, and state laws and to this University policy.

-In this document “faculty” means “faculty member,” and “faculty/staff/student” means “faculty member, staff employee, or student.”
+In this document “faculty” means “faculty member and faculty/staff/student” means “faculty member, and/or staff employee, and/or [graduate or undergraduate] student.”

-The faculty/staff/student owns the intellectual property under the following conditions:
+For all courses and materials:The faculty/staff/student owns the intellectual property under the following conditions:

 The University owns the property under the following conditions: